pmichaillat/economic-slack/syllabus.md

 ### GitHub discussion portal

-In addition to office hours, we will communicate through the discussion portal on the course's GitHub repository: https://github.com/pascalmichaillat/economic-slack/discussions.
+In addition to office hours, we will communicate using [GitHub discussions](https://github.com/pascalmichaillat/economic-slack/discussions).
 The discussion portal is designed to get you help quickly and efficiently.
 So rather than emailing me or each other, I encourage you to post your questions and queries on GitHub, and to respond to the queries of your fellow students whenever you can.

 ## Classes